AlgoWorldNFT/algoworld-contracts/README.md

 ## 📃 About

 The following repository hosts the source codes for:

 -   `AlgoWorld Swapper`'s algorand smart signatures.
 -   `AlgoWorldExplorer`'s stateful smart contracts for card auctions and card trading.
 Modified version of [OpenNFT](https://github.com/ulamlabs/OpenNFT)'s smart contracts.

-_**⚠️ NOTE: These contracts are not formally audited by accredited third parties.
-However, contracts are a basis for certain functionality on the AlgoWorldExplorer.io platform and were created in collaboration with Solution Architect from Algorand (credits @cusma).
+_**⚠️ NOTE: These contracts were created in collaboration with Solution Architect from Algorand (credits @cusma) and audited by [TENSET security](https://www.tenset.io/en/smart-contract-audits).
 Code is provided under MIT license.**_

 ## Prerequisites